4. Ancient Rome: Celtic Art Styles

 The peoples who inhabited Germany, Gaul, Spain and Scandinavia did not possess traditions of culture and civilization of a Western Mediterranean type before the Roman occupation.
 Contacts, however, were not lacking either with Italy or the Middle East regions.
 They experienced the art of Greece and then later that of the Etruscans.
 During the Iron Age, the main culture of Central Europe was known as Hallstatt Culture, after an Austrian centre in which a necropolis, rich in objects dating from that epoch, was excavated.
 Hallstatt culture lasted between about the ninth and fifth centuries BCE, and left primitive objects containing motifs of the ancient Danubian tradition mixed with Mediterranean and Etruscan influences.
 It represented the first cohesive Celtic culture.

 In the region of modern Switzerland a more evolved culture developed between the fifth and first century BCE: this is called the La Tene style of Celtic art, after a site on the Lake of Neuchatel where many important finds have been made.
 The civilization of La Tene was born from a fusion between the Hellenic-Etruscan influence and works coming from the Danube zone and others of a more Eastern origin, derived from the Scythians.
 The Scythians lived in the Middle-Eastern steppes of Southern Russia, in Kuban and in the Crimea.
-They developed their own civilization about the seventh century BCE and produced objects and ornaments of considerable artistic interest: gold and bronze worked in relief, figures of animals interpreted with lively imagination, clasps and breastplates decorated with complicated ornamental motifs - all their work demonstrated a feeling for an elegant and stylized line.
+They developed their own civilization about the seventh century BCE and produced precious metalwork and ornaments of great artistic interest: gold and bronze worked in relief, figures of animals interpreted with lively imagination, clasps and breastplates decorated with complicated ornamental motifs - all their work demonstrated a feeling for an elegant and stylized line.
 The most typical productions of the Scythian people came from the sumptuous tombs of Kuban, where the bodies of the princes were luxuriously surrounded with pieces of golden furniture and golden ornaments.
 Also from the epoch of La Tene were buckles, bracelets and bronzes of a fairly evolved workmanship.
 The acquaintance with Greek and Italic production is evident in pottery as well as in sculpture, but there is no trace of any painting.

 It is almost certain that the peoples who produced the civilizations of Hallstatt and La Tene were Celts, belonging to that group of barbarian peoples originating in the Upper Danube and widely distributed in Europe, who had settled in many parts of Italy and in Spain and the Balkans.
 Their taste for geometrical decoration was accompanied by a tendency, in portraiture, towards an expressive and realistic style - although this contained certain fanciful characteristics and sometimes verged on caricature.
 Typical products of the Celts consisted of objects in metal, jewels, coins, buckles with animal motifs, and enamels.
 The Mediterranean zones of the Celtic occupation, particularly France and Italy, reveal a greater maturity and nobility of expression than the areas of the hinterland; this was because of their numerous contacts with the Greco-Etruscan world.
 In architecture the Celts absorbed the Greek models, especially in the temples they raised to the various deities.
 But, like most peoples subject to frequent migrations, the Celts have left far too little trace to make a thoroughly documented appraisal possible.